kathiavf16/My_Data_Viz_Project/Exploratory_Project/README.md

 ## Abstract

-For the exploratory theme, I drew 4 different visualizations and made them work together interactively.
-The project consists on an interactive map and timeline controlled by the user selection from the airline’s table.
-When clicking on the desired airline the incident location updates , and the user can start exploring.
-On the map when selecting one incident, a summary of that specific crash appears enabling the user to learn more about it.
+For the exploratory theme, there are 4 different visualizations working interactively.
+The project consists on an interactive map and timeline controlled by the user selecting the desired airline.

 ## Datasources:
 The datasource contains both csv and json files available.
 I used excel to work with the data.
 Link to datasource: https://data.world/data-society/airplane-crashes/workspace/file?filename=Airplane_Crashes_and_Fatalities_Since_1908.csv